radareorg/radare2-book/src/first_steps/commandline_flags.md

-## Command-line Options
+## Shell

-The radare core accepts many flags from the command line.
+The radare core takes several option flags from the system shell.

 This is an excerpt from the usage help message:

 ```
 $ radare2 -h
 Usage: r2 [-ACdfjLMnNqStuvwzX] [-P patch] [-p prj] [-a arch] [-b bits] [-c cmd]